EdmundBenedict/lordcephei.github.io/pages/lmf_output.md

 {:/comment}

 <div onclick="elm = document.getElementById('tags'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';">
-Click here to see how to determine what input lmf reads.</div>
+Click here to see how to display tags reads by lmf</div>
 {::nomarkdown}<div style="display:none;padding:0px;" id="tags">{:/}

 After transformation by the preprocessor, lmf parses for tags and substitutes default values for tags it does not find.
 By default this